VALGFX/VALGFX/README.md

 ---

-### ✨ Ce aduc în echipă
+### ✨ What I Bring to the Team

-- 🎯 Construiesc design-uri **user-first** cu interfețe curate și intuitive
+- 🎯 I build **user-first** interfaces with clean, intuitive design
-- ⚡ Scriu cod eficient, ușor de întreținut și scalabil
+- ⚡ I write efficient, maintainable, and scalable code
-- 📐 Realizez layout-uri responsive care arată impecabil pe orice dispozitiv
+- 📐 I create responsive layouts that look perfect on all devices
-- 📊 Comunicare vizuală puternică folosind PowerPoint, Excel și Word pentru prezentări impactante
+- 📊 I leverage strong visual communication in impactful PowerPoint, Excel, and Word presentations

 ---

-### 🔥 Filosofia mea
+### 🔥 My Philosophy

-> *"Designul nu este doar cum arată, ci cum funcționează."*
+> *"Design is not just what it looks like and feels like.
+Design is how it works."*
-> Cred că produsele digitale grozave combină **claritate**, **funcționalitate** și **emoție** pentru experiențe memorabile.
+> I believe great digital products combine **clarity**, **functionality**, and **emotion** to deliver memorable experiences.

 ---